wesovilabs/orion/docs/_spec/actions/http.md

 ---
 **QueryParams**:

-They're represneted by a block named `queryParams` that contains the list of params to be appended to the path.
+They're represented by a block named `queryParams` that contains the list of params to be appended to the path.

 ```hcl
 http get {